Request to Pay (RtP) is one of the first outputs of Pay.UK’s plans to deliver the New Payments Architecture.

 In response, the payments industry needs to evolve to meet the changing requirements and behaviours of the 21st Century consumer.
 As Request to Pay offers businesses and consumers more control over their outgoing payments; it also enhances control and visibility over their cash flow.

-Of course, allowing people to delay or part-fund payments is not a completely new concept, with many companies offering a degree of flexibility around payment dates (when agreed).
+Of course, allowing people to delay or part-fund payments is not a completely new concept; many companies already offer customers a degree of flexibility around payment terms (when agreed).
+For example local authorities are often able to rearrange council tax payments with local residents if they’re unable to cover the cost.

 The trouble is, significant manual admin is still required to make that happen.
-Meaning many businesses cannot support a flexible Direct Debit or recurring card payment process due to legacy processes.
-Request to Pay will therefore make it cheaper and easier for businesses to offer this option to their customers via a system that’s fast, secure and simple to use.
+Meaning many businesses cannot support a flexible collections process via Direct Debit or recurring card payments due to legacy processes.
+Request to Pay will therefore make it cheaper and easier for businesses to offer flexible payment options to their customers via a system that’s fast, secure and simple to use.

 More flexibility for payers: